105: How to Get Over Procrastination and Get Things Done

-Do you have a list of things to do but you’re sitting there watching YouTube (or reading this blog) eating a snack?
+Do you have a list of things to do, but you’re sitting there watching YouTube (or reading this blog) and eating a snack?
 Do you put things off – sometimes until it’s too late?
 Would you like to know how to get over procrastination and finally get things done?

 What is Procrastination?

 To understand how to get over procrastination, we have to understand what it is.